 How do I make glossary or style guide rules?

 Be careful when making a glossary rule!
-You might actually want "home" to be translated as "casa" in another context.
-The best way to make changes like this is to use the in-context editor.
+You might actually want "Home" to be translated as "Casa" in another context.
+The best way to make context-specific changes is from the GlobalLink Web Studio.

-2. Translate As: Choose this option if you want a word or phrase to always be translated a certain way.
+- Translate As: Choose this option if you want a word or phrase to always be translated a certain way, regardless of the context.

 Both Never Translate and Translate As can be set to override an automatic translation.
 Note, however, that "Don't Translate As" cannot override automatic translations, so this rule is really directed towards human translators as a guideline.